Understanding Stanley Kubrick’s Controversial film adaptation

 Alex’s redemption comes in the form of a return to base values.
 His unfortunate (fortunate?) meeting with a past victim, now a widower and wheelchair-bound, is a liberal writer beset on bringing down the criminal justice system and the government that controls it, but one note of Singing In the Rain from our protagonist, the very ditty that became the glib soundtrack for the destruction of his wife, is all that is needed to spark his own innate sense of sadism, one that gets him “put away” not for his treatment of Alex, the arrogantly willing poster boy for government image cleansing, but for his attempts to oppose that government and everything they stand for.
 Alex is victorious, but his victory is mired in hypocrisy and deceit.

 In the end, Kubrick’s extreme vision is not as far-fetched as it may seem.
 Cold and heartless, maybe.
 Queerly abstract and caricaturistic?
 Absolutely!
 But stripped of its grandiose embellishments it is not as detached from reality as the movie’s presentation suggests.
 Based on enforced notions of civility and media-spun impressions of democracy (at least in the western world), humanity is said to have come on in leaps and bounds, and as a society we have come a long way in terms of equality and general compassion, but our nature has been tamed rather than altered, and those rulers who tame mankind do so with a ruthlessness and level of hypocrisy that far outweighs the fictional visions of Burgess and Kubrick.
 CCTV, GPS and other modern fancies that keep us very much under surveillance are not indicative of a truly enlightened species.
-They are indicative of humanity in its purest form, however repressed or well concealed.
+They are indicative of humanity in its most primal form, however repressed or well concealed.